 1. Get Your Lighting Right

 There’s no better way to hide the bags under your eyes and the hoodie you’ve slipped into on a Monday morning than to appear as a silhouette to your colleagues for that morning meeting.
-But that’s not going to win you any favours with your boss, is it?
+But that’s not going to win you any favors with your boss, is it?

 Choosing a location for your video conference with the right lighting is crucial to making a good impression.
 Natural light is always best, so if you’re typically lying on your bed with the blinds shut, then consider switching up your home workspace to somewhere with better illumination.
 That way, you’ll be able to make a bright start in every video conference.